Somerset, Kentucky: Economy

-Tourism is important to Somerset, due to its proximity to Lake Cumberland.
-Lake Cumberland generated approximately $150 million in revenue each year as of 2013, though the industry has been greatly impacted in recent years by the U.S. Army Corps of Engineers' work on the Wolf Creek Dam.
+Tourism is important to Somerset, due to its proximity to Lake Cumberland, which generated about $150 million in revenue each year as of 2013, though the industry has been greatly impacted in recent years by the U.S. Army Corps of Engineers' work on the Wolf Creek Dam.
 Since 2007, Lake Cumberland has been at low levels to facilitate the Corps work.
 The city holds the annual Master Musicians Festival.
 The Civil War Battle of Mill Springs took place in nearby Nancy.
 In November 2006, the Mill Springs Battlefield Visitor Center and Museum opened.
 Begun in 2001, Somernites Cruise is a monthly classic car show held the fourth weekend of the months April through October.

 In 2006, a new 58 acre medical park, called MedPark West, was finished near the Lake Cumberland Regional Hospital (LCRH).
 LCRH is one of the largest in the state.
 LCRH is a JCAHO-accredited hospital with 304 beds.
 A virtual online tour of the hospital is available.
 A ventilator care facility, Rockcastle Regional Hospital and Respiratory Care Center, is in adjoining Rockcastle County.

 On June 26, 2012, Somerset city voters approved the sale of alcoholic beverages by a margin of 2,167 "Wet" votes to 1,464 "Dry" votes.
 This vote allows for packaged liquor and beer sales, and sales by the drink at restaurants and bars.

 In 2014, a municipal-run filling station, the Somerset Fuel Center, was opened in response to persistently high local gas prices.
 "The price of gas will be based on an average regional price and will include a small markup to cover costs, the mayor said."
 In addition to serving local residents, it was hoped the station would encourage visits to nearby Lake Cumberland for fishing and boating.

 Nearby Somerset, located off Highway 461, is the Valley Oak Technology Complex, an industrial center.
 Housed there are such companies as SafeAuto.

-Employers

 Major employers in the Somerset area include: